Khamies/khamies.github.io/_posts/2023-01-07-Coding-Questions.md

   ```

-  This solution has time complexity $O(n^2)$, and space complexity O(I).
+  This solution has time complexity $O(n^2)$, and space complexity O(1).
 Even though, this algorithm is efficient in term of space complexity, it is not practical in terms of time complexity.